 at the National Gallery of Modern Art in Edinburgh.

-Mike Denness (B.1940) Mike Denness is probably the most famous international cricketer to have ever been produced by Scotland.
+Mike Denness (1940-2013) Mike Denness is probably the most famous international cricketer to have ever been produced by Scotland.
 Four test centuries in 28 test matches, and 25,886 first-class runs in a first-class cricket career from 1959 to 1980 are the briefest facts of his achievements.

 Such a brief synopsis masks a remarkable career in its own right.
 Followers of the game from Aberdeen to Dumfries, from Yorkshire to Kent, know that Mike Denness was the Scotsman who became cricket captain of England, a juxtaposition that undoubtedly caused a few raised eyebrows and questioning comments.
 There will always be a feeling of sympathy and understanding for him north of the border, and pride in his achievements.
 For all this, he and his fellow Scots can hold their heads high.